NimbusAPI/nimbusapi.github.io/_posts/2014-03-09-Sending-a-Command-on-the-Bus.md

 	var command = new SendEmailCommand {Recipient= "me@domain.com", Subject="You've got mail", Body="Dear Sir...."};
     bus.Send(command);

-In this example we've created a SendEmailCommand class which implments the IBusCommand interface.
+In this example we've created a SendEmailCommand class which implements the IBusCommand interface.

 ##Handling it